syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/bullet-chart/EJ2_ASP.NETCORE/comparative-bar.md

 ---

-# Target Bar
+# Target bar

 The line marker that runs perpendicular to the orientation of the graph is known as the **Comparative Measure** and it is used as a target marker to compare against the feature measure value.
 This is also called as the **Target Bar** in the Bullet Chart.
-To display the target bar, the `targetField` should be mapped to the appropriate field from the datasource.
+To display the target bar, the [`TargetField`](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.charts.bulletchart.html#Syncfusion_EJ2_Charts_BulletChart_TargetField) should be mapped to the appropriate field from the datasource.

 {% if page.publishingplatform == "aspnet-core" %}